PrestaShop/docs/development/components/database/objectmodel.md

 PrestaShop's ObjectModel can handle translations (also called internationalization, or i18n) of your objects.

-#### Under the hood : how does it work ?
+#### Under the hood: how does it work?

-When declaring a multi-language ObjectModel, PrestaShop will fetch another database table named like your base database table, with a suffix `_lang`
+When declaring a multi-language ObjectModel, PrestaShop will fetch another database table named like your base database table, but with a suffix `_lang`
 This table references the id of the base Object (`id_cms`), the id of the language (`id_lang`), and each translatable field.

-In our previous example, for `Cms` ObjectModel :
+In our previous example, for `Cms` ObjectModel:

 <div class='mermaid'>
 classDiagram